-The mission of the OSU School of Hotel and Restaurant Administration (HRAD) is to provide superior education, applications, research, service, and outreach in a professional and caring environment.
-This mission is accomplished by implementing theoretical and practical components in the curriculum identified by industry leaders as requirements for success.
-The academic program is delivered with balanced emphasis on management principles and practical hospitality business applications.
-The school has a reputation for providing qualified and skilled managers in lodging, restaurants, meeting planning and other hospitality settings.
-The HRAD curriculum provides an academic and practical foundation.
 An educational facility of more than 22,500 square feet houses laboratories, classrooms, exhibit areas and faculty offices.
-Specific accommodations include: quantity food preparation areas with state-of-the-art commercial equipment and diverse methods of meal preparation; two dining room management and table service laboratories; quick service laboratory; basic food preparation laboratory; classroom and demonstration area; and project room.
+Specific accommodations include: quantity food preparation areas with state-of-the-art commercial equipment and diverse methods of meal preparation; one dining room management and table service laboratory; quick service laboratory; basic food preparation laboratory; classroom and demonstration area; and project room.
 The School also operates The Atherton Hotel at OSU.
-The 80-room hotel and The Ranchers Club restaurant, located in the hotel, serve as excellent teaching laboratories for future hospitality professionals.
+The 80-room hotel serves as an excellent teaching laboratory for future hospitality professionals.